Spanish Stories with English Translation: 10 Stories and Resources to Find Many More

 Reading in Spanish can help you improve your grammar and sentence structure and it can introduce you to a wide variety of vocabulary words.

 In other words, reading Spanish-language texts is a great way to fast-track your Spanish fluency.

-The resources in this article solve these problems.
-Here, you’ll find seven free websites with Spanish stories and books—that have built-in English translations.
+The stories and resources in this article solve these problems.
+Here, you’ll find four stories and six free websites with Spanish stories and books—that have English translations.
 Each website has unique features and content that correspond to particular tastes and ability levels.